btemplep/authzee/docs/specification.md

 The Audit operation is used to collect grant evaluation results against a request.

 Audit Steps for each grant:
-- Each grant is evaluated against the request and the result is appended to the results.
+- Each grant is evaluated against the request as described in [Request Evaluation](#request-evaluation).
+- The evaluation produces `is_applicable`, `query_result`, and `failure`.
-- Each result item includes the grant, whether it is applicable, the query result, and any error.
+- Each result item copies these fields and includes the `grant` itself.
-- If an error occurs, it is recorded in the `error` field for that result and evaluation of that grant stops.
-It is not considered applicable.
-- if no error, then the `error` field is set to `null`.

 #### Audit Result Example